Tips to avoid common schemes on Valentine’s Day

 Imposter websites

-Consumers should always be on the alert for impostor websites because schemers can easily lift official photos, sale promotions, and logos directly from the website of a popular jewelry brand.
-With professional graphics and low prices, schemers build a website that looks very similar to the real thing.
+Consumers should always be on the alert for impostor websites because schemers can easily copy official photos, sale promotions, and logos directly from the website of a popular jewelry brand.
+Those real visual elements can make a scammer’s website look like the real deal.

-Other methods might be used to build fake online dating platforms, which are used to steal personal data and credit card information.
-Some red flags to look out for are products that are available at extreme discounts, the seller requests customers pay with cash transfer apps or cryptocurrency, and that customer service is unreachable.
+Other methods include fake online dating platforms crafted to steal personal data and credit card information.
+Some red flags to look out for are: products available at extreme discounts, a seller request that customers pay with cash transfer apps or cryptocurrency and unreachable customer service representatives.

 Romance schemes

-Romance schemers often target people that have experienced a recent breakup or other hardship.
-They take advantage of that breakup to establish a connection and to gain sympathy.
-Once they’ve gotten their victim, they begin pursuing their true goal–money.
+Some of the people most vulnerable to a romance scam are those who have recently suffered a breakup or some other hardship, according to the BBB.
+Schemers leverage that pain to establish a connection and to gain sympathy.
+Once they’ve created a bond with their victim, they begin pursuing the true goal, money.

-Falling victim to this scheme can be particularly devastating because victims can lose thousands of dollars, and they’re often left feeling heartbroken and betrayed because they really believed they’d found a partner.
-Some red flags are that the relationship moves very fast, you never actually meet the person, and they ask for money.
+A romance scam can be particularly devastating because victims not only lose thousands of dollars, but they are once again crushed emotionally.
+Some red flags are: the relationship moves very fast, you never actually meet the person and they ask for money.

 Wrong number scam

-Responding to a text message from someone who texted the wrong number might seem harmless, but it might even seem like the polite thing to do if they say they’re looking to reconnect with a potential match.
+It might even seem like the responsible thing to do when a strange text message pops up on your phone, but responding to say the other person has the wrong number might be just what a crook on the other side of the conversation is hoping for.
 Text messages could be the bait to lure you into a conversation.
-If you keep chatting with this person, they eventually try to get your personal information by directing you to sign up for an adult site.
+If you keep chatting with this person, they eventually try to get your personal information by directing you to sign up for an adult site, for example, the BBB says.

-Red flags to look out for with this scam are that the messages don’t stop, the sender directs you to sign up for a website, and they try to get your personal information.
+Red flags to look out for with this scam are: the messages don’t stop, the sender directs you to sign up for a website and they try to get your personal information.

 Fake florist scam

+If you’re running late ordering that bouquet this year, don’t let panic lead you to overlook warning signs from a potentially sketchy “florist.”

-Some other red flags to look out for are that the business has no or bad reviews, you can’t find a return policy or satisfaction guarantee, and the deal is “too good to be true.”
+Some other red flags to look out for are: the business has no or bad reviews, there’s no return policy, there’s no satisfaction guarantee and the deal is “too good to be true.”

-If you encounter a romance scheme, cut off all contact with the perpetrator by blocking their accounts and phone number.
+If you encounter a Valentine’s Day scheme, cut off all contact with the perpetrator by blocking their accounts and phone number.
 Then, report your experience to BBB.org/ScamTracker.
 Dating site users should also report suspicious activity to the platform, so they can take action against the schemer account.